Monogastric: Foregut

-The digestive system and foregut start with the mouth.
+The digestive system and foregut start in the mouth.
 The mouth is in charge of the simplest form of break down of food throughout the digestion process.
 The mouth masticates, commonly known as chewing, food taken in by the organism.
-Saliva within the mouth helps further break down the food with enzymes and aids the organism in swallowing.
+Saliva produced by the salivary glands within the mouth helps further break down the food with enzymes and aids the organism in swallowing.
 Amylase is an example of an enzyme found within many monogastric omnivore's saliva to help break down starches.
 Once food is swallowed, food travels down the esophagus.
 The esophagus does not participate in any food break down.
 Its main function is to perform contractions called peristalsis to push food towards the stomach.
 Located at the end of the esophagus is the lower esophageal sphincter, which keeps stomach acid from flowing into the esophagus.
 Animals such as horses and rabbits cannot vomit due to this strong muscle.

 The stomach follows the esophagus and contains several muscles, acid, and enzymes.
 Its main function is to further break down food into a substance that is digestible for the small intestine.
 The lower muscles in the stomach mix the food with stomach acid.
 Stomach acid is made up of mainly hydrochloric acid (HCl), which has a pH of around 1.0 to 2.5.
 The acidity of stomach acid denatures consumed proteins, which helps digestive enzymes break down peptide bonds within the molecules.
 An example of this enzyme is pepsin.

 The last organ in the foregut is the small intestine.
 The small intestine, like the esophagus, uses peristalsis to push food through the tract.
 It contains three parts: the duodenum, jejunum, ileum.
 The duodenum takes the partially digested food from the stomach and further breaks it down into digestible nutrients such as carbohydrates, lipids, and vitamins.
 The jejunum and ileum are responsible for absorbing most of the nutrients that pass through the digestive system.
 These sections contain a large number of villi that increase the surface area of the intestinal lining and help absorb the broken down nutrients.